Methana

 METHANA - Distance from Ermioni: 65 kms/1.4 hours

 At the entrance to the Nissaki causeway there are a number of traditional tavernas serving good home-made food and refreshing cool drinks.
 On the islet itself there is the church of Agioi Anargyroi and some remains of ancient fortifications from the classical and archaic periods.
-Below the church there are traces of Cyclopean walls of the sixth century BC.
+Below the church there are traces of Cyclopean walls from the sixth century BC.
 Spartan coins from the fourth century BC were also found on this small islet.
 A paved walkway around the islet is ideal for relaxing and romantic evening walks.
+Today, shuttle ferries sailing from Piraeus, via Aegina, call in to the port of Methana, before continuing to the nearby island of 'peace and romance', Poros.

 Location